Shopping / Zero-Waste

 Oftentimes, they will allow you to bring your own container so that they can simply put the food in it instead of using their own packaging.

-Final Thoughts on Shopping Low-Waste Groceries
+Final Thoughts on Shopping Plastic-Free Groceries

 When starting to cut back on the plastic waste you receive from grocery shopping, keep in mind that it’s better for you to make these changes gradually.